joshbegley/nyt-latest/README.md

 https://www.nytimes.com/live/2026/09/23/climate/climate-forward-conference

 **U.N.
 Live Updates: Zelensky Warns Russian Aggression May Spread Beyond Ukraine**\
-`The Ukrainian president called for new sanctions targeting Russian finances, and steps to end the war before it enters another winter.
+`The Ukrainian president called for new sanctions targeting Russian finances and steps to end the war before it entered another winter.
 Earlier, President Masoud Pezeshkian of Iran said his country would not be bullied by the United States.`\
 https://www.nytimes.com/live/2026/09/23/world/un-general-assembly-iran-ukraine